xbobekf/oxygenium/.autodoc/docs/markdown/ralph/src/main/scala/org/alephium/ralph/Phase.md

 The `trackGenCodePhaseNewVars()` method is used to track new variables that are introduced during the `Phase.GenCode` phase.
 It adds the name of the variable to the `genCodePhaseNewVars` set if the current phase is `Phase.GenCode`.

 Overall, this code is used to manage the different phases of the compiler and ensure that variables are properly tracked and indexed during each phase.
-It is an important part of the Alephium project's compiler and is used to ensure that the project's code is properly compiled and executed.
+It is an important part of the Oxygenium project's compiler and is used to ensure that the project's code is properly compiled and executed.
 ## Questions:
  1. What is the purpose of the `Phase` trait and its associated objects?
 - The `Phase` trait and its objects define the different phases of the compiler.